Answers To Your Divorce-Related Questions

 It depends on a number of various circumstances.
-If you own the home jointly with your spouse and you wish to remain in the home, then there are compromises that can be made to facilitate this desire.
+If you own the home jointly with your spouse and you wish to remain in the home, there are compromises that can be made to facilitate this desire.
 For example, you could receive a smaller portion of the assets in exchange for your spouse’s share of the home, or you could buy your spouse’s share.
 Your specific circumstances are needed in order to give a more definite answer to this question.
-You should consult with an experienced attorney to insure the best possible result.
+You should consult with an experienced attorney to ensure the best possible result.

 What do I wear to court?

 Dressing professionally can greatly help your circumstances in issues like child custody.
-If the judge perceives you to be calm and a collected person who has their life in order, then the judge may look more favorably on your situation and see you as the parent who can better provide for any children involved.
+If the judge perceives you to be calm and a collected person who has their life in order, the judge may look more favorably on your situation and see you as the parent who can better provide for any children involved.

 How long does the process take?

-Divorces can last anywhere from a few months to several years depending on what issues you are willing to compromise, whether you are facing mediation divorce, or hostile courtroom litigation.
+Divorces can last anywhere from a few months to several years depending on what issues you are willing to compromise, whether you are facing mediation divorce or hostile courtroom litigation.
 In addition, dividing up assets and liabilities can take a great deal of time.
 The total amount of time to complete the process depends on your circumstances and how hard you want to fight for certain issues.

 Can I date during the divorce process?